 In the weeks after Hurricane Iselle in Hawaii, certain requests from those hardest hit have been repeated over and over.
 I think it’s smart to take a look at those requests and figure out how they fit into our emergency preparedness plans.

-Prepping for disaster: Planning ahead for potential storms and emergencies will serve you well.
+Emergency response: Planning ahead for potential storms and emergencies will serve you well.
 Here’s what we learned from Hurricane Iselle.

 Think you’re on top of your emergency preps?
 This list of 100 items to disappear first might give you some things to think about.
 Whether natural disaster or economic collapse, being prepared is key to survival.